kobbled/ktransw_py/README.md

 v0.1.0

-A wrapper around Fanuc Robotics' command-line Karel translator (`ktrans.exe`) that fakes support for multiple include paths by running `ktrans` from a temporary directory containing a copy of the contents of the specified include paths.
+A wrapper around Fanuc Robotics' command-line Karel translator (`ktrans.exe`) that makes it work a little more like a modern compiler by adding some missing functionality (like support for multiple include paths and dependency file generation).

 ## Requirements